priceline/design-system/docs/pages/IconButton.md

 # IconButton

-This component extends the `<Icon />` component, by allowing an `onClick` handler to be passed in as a prop.
+This component extends the `Icon` component, by allowing an `onClick` handler to be passed in as a prop.
-Hovering over the `<IconButton />` changes the cursor to a pointer.
+Hovering over the `IconButton` changes the cursor to a pointer.

 ```.jsx
 <IconButton